scie-mon/Reconaming/README.md

 # Reconaming

-Reconaming is an ortholog-aware multigene-family reconciliation and naming pipeline.
-Starting from either IR gene annotations and genomic sequences or a prepared protein set, it infers or validates a species tree, infers and reconciles a gene tree, and assigns consistent Reconaming names.
+Reconaming (RECONciliated NAMING) is an ortholog-aware multigene-family reconciliation and naming pipeline.
+Starting from either gene annotations and genomic sequences or a prepared protein set, it infers or validates a species tree, infers and reconciles a gene tree, and assigns consistent ortholog-aware gene names.
 A revision registry carries forward unambiguous historical ParentGroup assignments between annotation or dataset revisions.

 **Workflow:**